tobihagemann/THLabel/README.md

 	@property (nonatomic, assign) THLabelStrokePosition strokePosition;
 ```

-You can set an outer, centered or inner stroke by setting the strokePosition property.
-Default value is THLabelStrokePositionOutside.
-Other options are THLabelStrokePositionCenter and THLabelStrokePositionInside.
+You can set an outer, centered or inner stroke by setting the `strokePosition` property.
+Default value is `THLabelStrokePositionOutside`.
+Other options are `THLabelStrokePositionCenter` and `THLabelStrokePositionInside`.

 ``` objective-c
 	@property (nonatomic, strong) UIColor *gradientStartColor;